 Previous GACHA apps like Azur Lane, Honkai Impact, Destiny Child, The Alchemist Code were mostly mediocre mobile games unknown to the larger public.
 The very visible success of Genshin Impact will no doubt steer more developers into making gambling-centric apps camouflaged as AAA-games for all platforms including PC, Playstation, Switch and Xbox, since the initial expenses can be rapidly covered within a couple of weeks after release.

 Unlike free to play games like Fortnite, Overwatch and the like, where loot-boxes unlock cosmetics which don't affect gameplay, GACHA games go for the kill: they attach actual "value" (stars, rating, stats caps e.t.c.) to virtual heroes and items.
 Those items differ vastly in their actual effectiveness, basically turning them into valuable resources to have in the game world.
 The dreaded "pay to win", if you will.
-Chinese developers know what they are doing and they are doing it well: by taking popular and successful games, making carbon copies, filling those with anime girls, fan-service and gambling mechanics and calling those "games".
+Chinese and Korean developers know what they are doing and they are doing it well: by taking popular and successful games, making carbon copies, filling those with anime girls, fan-service and gambling mechanics and calling those "games".

 I got lucky as a kid having only spent a couple hundred on my pointless hobby before losing interest.
 Besides, I think another reason I managed not to lose any more was a simple lack of availability of Sonic the Hedgehog sticker packs in the retail shops around the area I lived in!
 Which absolutely contributed to me not being able to waste any more pocket change on sticker packs: it was hard to find them for sale at all.